 The following sources provide a range of free materials (toolkits, posters, videos, newsletters, etc.) that businesses can use to stay up to speed on fraud and cyber security issues, and help train their employees to avoid behaviors that put the business, and even their personal finances, at risk.

-- HS&E Checklist – GRB, in association with the law firm of Harter Secrest & Emery LLP, offers an a checklist resource for businesses to verify that they are following the components of the SHIELD Act.
+- HS&E Checklist – GRB, in association with the law firm of Harter Secrest & Emery LLP, offers a checklist resource for businesses to verify that they are following the components of the SHIELD Act.

 - CISA – The federal Cybersecurity and Infrastructure Security Agency provides free toolkits to help businesses prevent common cyber threats such as phishing, email compromise and more.
 Other toolkits are available for law enforcement, parents and teachers, too.